Beanalini/techBlog/README.md

 ![Homepage logged in user](./assets/images/homepage-loggedUser.png)

  Post with comments and option to add a comment.
 A user is able to update or delete their own comments.

 ![post with comments](./assets/images/postCommentAdd.png)

-A user is able to edit or delete their comment
+A user is able to edit or delete their comments

 ![Edit comments](./assets/images/editComment.png)

   ## Tests